smilevo/smilevo.github.io/content/event/ali-mohamed-hussein-talk-icsr2020/index.md

   caption: "Photo by Mkaouer"
   focal_point: "Center"
   preview_only: true
-  alt_text: The first slide of the presentation.
+  alt_text: The first slide of the tutorial presentation.

 url_code: ""